 The analysis procedure outlined in this study is general and can be applied to any LES solution of the atmospheric boundary layer.
 The curves obtained through the analysis can then be used to inform a synthetic turbulence generator such as Turb-Sim (Kelley and Jonkman, 2005).
-TurbSim has the option to generate synthetic inflow following the Kaimal model; options which spectrum model with exponential decay coherence, options that may be readily extended to use coherence character-
+TurbSim has the option to generate synthetic inflow following the Kaimal spectrum model with exponential decay coherence, options that may be readily extended to use coherence characteristics obtained from a high-fidelity solution.
+Future work should further study the variation of coherence curves of each component for any arbitrary separation distance given varying atmospheric conditions, which will produce a set of coherence curves for each component and separation direction.
+The additional curves can be used to derive curves for intermediate conditions that were not explicitly

-- 410 istics obtained from a high-fidelity solution.
-Future work should include a parametric study with further study the variation of coherence curves of each component for any arbitrary separation distance given varying atmospheric conditions, which will produce a set of coherence curves for each component and separation direction.
-The additional curves can be used to further derive curves for intermediate conditions that were not explicitly simulated.
-Ultimately, this would enable LESinformed time series of turbulence to be generated for any condition .
-More accurate time-series using synthetic turbulence - 415 generators.
-Prior studies such as Simley and Pao (2015) looked at canonical stable and unstable conditions in an LES setting, while others such as Cheynet (2018) (and references therein) looked at continuous data for an offshore case, but only for a limited set of separation distances and for the along-wind component.
-More accurate time series of the turbulence can improve the representation of design load conditions that are used on for load estimations in lower fidelity lower-fidelity wind turbine design codes.
-The ultimate impact is the ability to obtain less conservative, site-specific designs, relying less on sim- - 420 plified models like that of Kaimal et al. (1972), suggested by one of the suggested models the current IEC standards --is based on.
+- 495 simulated.
+Ultimately, this would enable LES-informed time series of turbulence to be generated for any condition using synthetic turbulence generators.
+Prior studies such as Simley and Pao (2015) looked at canonical stable and unstable conditions in an LES setting, while others such as Cheynet (2018) (and references therein) looked at continuous data for an offshore case, but only for a limited set of separation distances and for the along-wind-streamwise component.
+More accurate time series of the turbulence can improve the representation of design load conditions that are used for load estimations in lower-fidelity - 500 wind turbine design codes.
+The ultimate impact is the ability to obtain less conservative, site-specific designs, relying less on simplified models like that of Kaimal et al. (1972)Kaimal with Davenport exponential decay, one of the suggested models the current IEC standards is based on.
 It is also worth noting that wind turbine design is not the only discipline that can benefit from more accurate coherence estimations.
 Longitudinal and lateral coherence are relevant in the control of wind turbines and wind farms.
-Longitudinal coherence affects feed-forward control (e.g., Simley and Pao (2015); Schlipf et al. (2013); Debnath et al. (2020)), while lateral coherence is important for dynamic wake meandering studies and can affect the efficacy of wake tracking and wake steering

-425 (e.g., Wise and Bachynski (2020); Shaler et al. (2019)).
+Longitudinal coherence affects feed-forward control (e.g., Simley and Pao (2015); Schlipf et al. (2013); Debnath et al. (2020)), while lateral coherence is important for dynamic wake meandering studies and can affect the efficacy of wake tracking and wake steering (e.g., Wise and Bachynski (2020); Shaler et al. (2019)).

 The coherence magnitude is given by the cross-spectra normalized by the auto spectra of the individual components of the turbulence.
-The coupled effects of the difference-different components of the turbulence are expressed in the cross-spectra term.
+The coupled effects of the different components of the turbulence are expressed in the cross-spectra term.
 From a statistical perspective, the information contained in the coherence fully defines two-point, second-order statistics of random fields.
 Therefore, all the second-order dynamic properties are contained in these quantities and can be used to generate a field that is consistent with those properties.
-We emphasize that these are the quantities that drive-dominate the dynamic response of a system like a wind turbine rotor.
+We emphasize that these are the quantities that dominate the dynamic response of a system like a wind turbine rotor.

 The asymmetry aspect inherent to the study of vertical coherence is captured in this work, adding to the body of literature.
 In close relationship with the prior points raised in this section, the variation of such asymmetry effect given different stability states, and how that further affects the loads and fatigue characteristics, is an important question.
-While out of scope of the

-435 current analysis, we note that the mesoscale-coupled LES setups presented here are more realistic than the standard "canonical" setups and and enable the investigation of coherence effects in site and weather-condition specific situations.
+While out of scope of the 515 current analysis, we note that the mesoscale-coupled LES setups presented here are more realistic than the standard "canonical" setups and and enable the investigation of coherence effects in site and weather-condition specific situations.